Share this article

 When offering incentives for customer loyalty, you have one limitation: you’re you.
 There’s only so much you can offer the customer that comes from you.

 But partnering with another company introduces a completely new element into your customer loyalty program.
 Whether you do it indirectly (offering Amazon gift cards, for example, as loyalty incentives) or directly working with another company to offer loyalty incentives, make sure these tie into your brand’s messaging.
 Rewards are great, but they’re more likely to be effective if they still fit with the kinds of rewards your audience would enjoy.

 Build loyalty into the product itself.
 Rather than boosting CLV by hoping your customers love your product enough to keep buying it, a subscription-based model (like Dollar Shave Club’s) means every referral starts the customer lifecycle as a subscriber.
 All you have to do after that?
 Make the same commitments to quality and customer experience you always make.

 Speaking of customer experience: you’ll never know what it looks like until you start asking more customers about it.
 Some brands, like Naturebox, even incorporate a post-survey referral widget.
 This helps capture customers when they may be most enthusiastic about your brand.
 Hopefully, that comes right after a stellar review.
 But even if it doesn’t, asking for feedback helps you build an experience for improved CLV.

 Ask for reviews

-Ideally, you’ll have hundreds and even thousands of reviews eventually.
+Friendbuy makes that easy with its integrations, allowing you to collect hundreds and even thousands of reviews eventually.
 But you may need to get the ball rolling.
 Use post-purchase follow-up emails as opportunities to ask people for reviews.
 Incentivize those reviews with loyalty program points in the beginning.
 Over time, those reviews add up, increasing the trust you’ll receive from first-time customers.

 Respond to feedback and reviews